Embird Embroidery Software

 Additional texture made with Carvings

-Spacing is the distance between rows of stitches or motifs.
-Larger spacing results in lower stitch density.
-A spacing of 4.0 indicates that this distance will be 0.2 mm.
+Spacing specifies the distance between rows of stitches or motifs.
+Increased spacing results in lower stitch density.
+For example, a spacing value of 4.0 indicates a distance of 0.2 mm.

 Underlay